 The rolling file logs are written to the

 logfile in the same directory as the executable.
-The file grows to a maximum size of 1MB, then a new file is created.
-A maximum of 10 files is kept, then the oldest file is erased.
-If not specified otherwise, the logging threshold is set to the
+The file grows to a maximum size of 1MB; then a new file is created.
+A maximum of ten files is kept, then the oldest file is erased.
+If not otherwise specified, the logging threshold is set to the

 Warn level.
-To configure the logging threshold see changing logging level via config file.
+To configure the logging threshold, see changing logging levels.

 The built-in profiles use the following default persistence settings: